microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 Ctrl+Shift+TAB will select the previous Tab.
 Tab selection cycles (meaning if the user has selected the last tab and presses Ctrl+TAB, the first tab becomes selected).

-Ctrl+1 through 8 will automatically select the corresponding Tab.
-Ctrl+9 will automatically select the last Tab.

 ### Closing a Tab
-Hitting CTRL+W or CTRL+F4 will automatically close the selected Tab (assuming it is closable).
+Hitting CTRL+F4 will close the selected Tab (assuming it is closable).

 ### Keyboard guidance for App Developers
 The above sections outline built-in keyboarding behavior provided by the TabControl.
 However, there are certain expected keyboard shortcuts that you will be responsible for implementing.
-* If your Tab control supports adding a new Tab, users expect CTRL+T to open a new tab
+* If your app does not already handle the CTRL+T shortcut, consider using it to open a new tab.
+* If your app does not already handle the CTRL+W shortcut, consider using it to close the selected tab.
 * Consider maintaining a list of recently closed Tabs.
 If the user presses CTRL+SHIFT+T, they expect recently closed tabs to be reopened.
+* Modern browsers support selecting tabs when pressing CTRL and a number.
+Consider handling Ctrl+1 through 8, which should select that number Tab.
+Additionally, you can consider handling Ctrl+9 which selects the last tab (regardless of the number of tabs).
 * If users can perform more commands on a Tab than just closing the Tab (for example, pinning a Tab or duplicating a Tab), consider adding a context menu to the Tab.

 # API Notes